Black-Owned Fashion Brands and Boutiques to Support Now and Forever

-Get to know LaQuan Smith: Smith has been designing since he was 21, initially learning sewing and pattern-making from his grandmother.
-The designer now counts Rihanna, Winnie Harlow, Beyoncé, and J.Lo as fans of his signature glamorous meets alluring aesthetic.
+Get to know LaQuan Smith: LaQuan Smith has been designing since he was 21, initially learning sewing and pattern-making from his grandmother.
+The designer now counts Rihanna, Winnie Harlow, Beyoncé, and Jennifer Lopez as fans of his signature glamorous-meets-alluring aesthetic.

-Get to know Vavvoune: A chic leather accessories brand designed in Brooklyn, and then constructed by a mindful team of craftsmen and women in NYC’s Garment District.
+Get to know Vavvoune: A chic leather accessory brand designed in Brooklyn and then constructed by a mindful team of craftspeople in NYC's garment district.
 Extra material scraps are donated to art programs across the country.

-Get to know Tove: London-based friends Camille Perry and Holly Wright founded TOVE with a collective fifteen years of design experience.
-The effortless, luxurious pieces have special details to make them stand out, yet are timeless enough to treasure for years to come.
+Get to know Tove: London-based friends Camille Perry and Holly Wright founded Tove with a collective 15 years of design experience.
+The effortless, luxurious pieces have special details to make them stand out yet are timeless enough to treasure for years to come.

 21. Oma the Label